For more than a year Mikeyla, who is seven years old, along with her brothers Bryan, 13, and Rogelio, 5, has not been attending classes.

-To address this situation, AVSI, with funding from ENI Mexico, is carrying out the PROEDU project.
+To address this situation, AVSI, with funding from ENI Mexico, is carrying out the PROEDU project since January 2021.
 Its aim is to improve access to and permanence in school for those children, who are currently attending elementary school in this area.
 In addition, it will thus target also the kids' learning performance in order to have a positive impact on that, as well.

 By conducting workshops, promoting child participation, improving school nutrition, training teachers, administrative and management personnel, AVSI seeks to make education a tool for change, both on a professional level and for the whole community of Tabasco.

 Perifoneos and mask distribution campaigns to prevent the spread of COVID-19

 As a first action, AVSI conducted a campaign to raise awareness about the spreading of COVID-19 and its means of prevention by using perifoneos, i.e., by blasting out the messages from car speakers, in the communities of Sanchez Magallanes, Pailebot, Ejido Sinaloa, El Alacrán and Manatinero.